-Same thing with the home inspection, that’s a much bigger issue of course.
-You look at a house and you think, Well, it looks good to me, and then of course you get in and it’s hard to see things behind the walls.
-You know, most home buyers aren’t experts on foundations and roofs and systems, so that’s a bigger deal.
-What some people will do is if there’s enough time between when the seller is accepting offers and then they’ve created a deadline for when you have to get your offer in, if you can get a home inspector into the property and he says or she says, “Everything’s okay, by and large, just a few little things to do, but nothing important,” well, then you can waive your home inspection contingency because you just did it before you even made the offer.
-They call that a pre-inspection, prior to making an offer, seeing if you can get a home inspector into the home and getting a comfort level that there’s nothing major for you to negotiate with the seller.
+Same thing with the home inspection.
+That’s a much bigger issue of course.
+You look at a house and you think, “Well, it looks good to me.”
+And then of course you get in and it’s hard to see things behind the walls.
+You know, most home buyers aren’t experts on foundations and roofs and systems.
+So that’s a bigger deal.
+There’s an option if there’s enough time between when the seller is accepting offers and when they’ve created a deadline for when you have to get your offer in.
+If you can get a home inspector into the property and he says or she says, “Everything’s okay, by and large, just a few little things to do.
+But nothing important.”
+Then you can waive your home inspection contingency because you just did it before you even made the offer.
+They call that a pre-inspection, prior to making an offer.
+Seeing if you can get a home inspector into the home and getting a comfort level that there’s nothing major for you to negotiate with the seller.

 Your realtor who said 490?
 The appraiser who says, 475?
 It’s a gray area, and people will interpret and input value to different things in the house in different ways.
-A realtor might look at a comp and go, oh yeah, that suggests 490 all day long, but maybe they didn’t really carefully analyze the difference in square footages, the difference in bedroom count, lot size, level of finish, maybe one’s renovated, one’s partially renovated.
+A realtor might look at a comp and go, oh yeah, that suggests 490 all day long.
+But maybe they didn’t really carefully analyze the difference in square footages, the difference in bedroom count, lot size, level of finish, maybe one’s renovated, one’s partially renovated.
 It’s really hard to do effectively an appraisal by quickly looking at recent sales.
 It’s just really hard.
 So even if a realtor gives you a number, you need to be prepared that the appraisal could still come in somewhat different.

 The last one is the financing contingency.
 Waiving a financing contingency is also a big deal.
-I have people that tell me that if you wanna waive a financing contingency, Brian, what do you think?
+I have people that tell me that if you want to waive a financing contingency, Brian, what do you think?
 Well, it’s not my decision.
 It’s the decision of the client.
-I can tell you, Hey, I think you’re well qualified and you’re not likely to get denied on this loan unless you lose your job or you know, the one in a million happens.
-So, you make the call, I can’t make that call for you.
+I can tell you, “Hey, I think you’re well qualified and you’re not likely to get denied on this loan unless you lose your job or you know, the one in a million happens.”
+So, you make the call.
+I can’t make that call for you.
 But waiving the finance and contingency is a big deal.
 If you don’t get approved for some reason and you’ve waived your financing contingency, you could lose your earnest money deposit.
 So all these things are really important discussions.
 Talk to your lender, talk to your realtor, think it through carefully and then make a decision.
-Thanks for watching.
+Thanks for watching about waiving contingencies.